burkey.co est. a long time ago

 vec_max

 Finds the largest value in the vector and returns a void pointer to the underlying data.
+Returns NULL if the vector is empty.
 Requires a comparison function to compare the data in the vector.
 This function must return 1 if a > b, -1 if a < b, or 0 if a == b.
 See the supplied comparison functions below for reference

 const void *vec_max(const Vector *vec, int(*cmp)(const void *a, const void *b));